CSSF

 Contact

 The Container Ship Safety Forum e.V. is governed by the Member Meeting and by a member-elected Management Board.
-At present, Søren Thuen (DPA & Head of Safety, Nautical & Assurance at Fleet Management & Technology, Maersk A/S) and Alfred Gomez (Director Marine Services at Seaspan Ship Management Ltd.) are Members of the Management Board.
+The current Management Board consists of First Chairman Søren Thuen (DPA & Head of Safety, Nautical & Assurance, Maersk A/S) and Second Chairman Swapnodeep Mondal (Group Director, Operations, Anglo-Eastern Ship Management Ltd.).

-Both, the Management Board as well as the Secretariat can be contacted by using the form below.
+Both the Management Board and the Secretariat can be contacted using the form below.

 cssf.global - Kontaktformular